Frequently Asked Questions (FAQs)

 What sort of impacts will construction have on Marina resources?

 Access to the marina and docks will be maintained during construction.
 Additionally, access to the Bay Trail will be maintained throughout the process.
 While there will be infrastructure improvements to the current roads, access will be preserved through a service road.
 We will make every effort to ensure we have a plan for any parking spots that will be displaced during construction.
 Currently, we anticipate parking at the West Basin parking lot to be limited to approximately 120 stalls throughout most of construction.
 Depending on the final phasing of construction, parking in this area may be further limited.
-We will present a refined parking plan at our next outreach meeting slated during the summer.

 How will the contractor manage the construction?

 Work hours will take place in compliance with local regulations.
 As we solidify plans we will publish working hours in advance.
 From time to time, it may be required to perform work outside of published hours.
 We will do our best to provide as much notice as possible in those instances.
 We will require the contractors to comply with the mitigation requirements of the City’s Construction Management Plan and the projects Revised Closure Plan.
 The primary method of dust control will be to water the site during the period of activity.
 In addition, a health and safety monitor will be on site to monitor air quality.
-The details of the dust control will be presented at our next outreach meeting.

 How are you able to build on top of land fill?